 Starting in Nov.
 2017, the Iowa Supreme Court has briefs available from its opinions page.
 Click on the case number to open a separate page that provides access to briefs and more.

-For 2008-Oct 2017 Iowa Supreme Court briefs and 2008 and later Iowa Court of Appeals briefs, students, attorneys, and the public should phone the Iowa Supreme Court Clerk of Court at 515-281-5911.
+For Iowa Supreme Court briefs dated 2008-Oct 2017 and Iowa Court of Appeals briefs back to 2008, students, attorneys, and the public should phone the Iowa Supreme Court Clerk of Court at 515-348-4700.
 Provide the case name and, if possible, the docket number.
 The clerk's office will email a digitized version of the brief to the requestor for a cost of 50 cents per page.
 Go to the office in person to use a public terminal where you may be able to save the briefs to your own flash drive without charge.
 The clerk’s office is open Monday through Friday from 8-12 and 1-4:30.

 This database allows you to search for a particular case element and see the complete descriptive record, including docket number, case name, reporter citation, date, and court.
 It also provides access to unpublished Iowa Court of Appeals decisions from 1976 - 2001.